TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _module:
     -   *Module*

-        A module is a component that expands the TYPO3 backend by providing various functionalities and tools.
-Modules usually come in the form of "Backend Modules", and are part of the left-hand side navigation.
+        A module is a component that extends the TYPO3 backend by providing various functionality and tools.
+Modules are usually
+        "Backend Modules", and appear in the left-hand side navigation.

     ..  _multisite:
     -   *Multisite*

-        Multisite refers to the capability of TYPO3 to manage multiple distinct websites from a single installation.
+        Multisite refers to the capability of TYPO3 to manage multiple distinct websites in a single installation.

 *   O